 During the Procedure

 If your child will be awake during the procedure, they can watch TV or listen to music or a Child Life specialist will be there with book, toys, I-pads, etc.

 If the procedure is done in Interventional Radiology or the operating room, the doctor will use image guidance, with fluoroscopy (a moving X-ray) or ultrasound, to see the affected joint space.
 This helps guide the steroid medication into the joint space.

 Your child’s skin may be numbed with a special patch before the steroid medicine is injected.
 The skin is cleaned and a small needle, with more numbing medicine, is inserted into the skin over the joint.
 Once the skin is numb, then another needle will be inserted into the joint and joint fluid will be removed if possible.
-Then the steroid medication is then injected into the joint.
+Then the steroid medication is then injected into the joint through the same needle.

 After the Procedure

-When your child gets home, he / she will need to rest and stay off of the affected joint.
-You should receive specific instructions from your child's doctor prior to the procedure.
+Your child will need to rest and stay off the affected joint when they get home.
+You will get specific instructions from your child's doctor prior to the procedure.
 The reason for resting and not using the joint is to allow the steroid to stay in the joint longer so the benefit of the injection will last longer.
-Your child should not experience any drainage, redness or extreme pain at the injection site.
+Your child should not experience any drainage, redness, warmth or extreme pain at the injection site.

 Call Your Child's Doctor If: